Maccabi Tel Aviv F.C.: Israeli championships number

-There is controversy regarding the number of championships the team won prior to the establishment of the State of Israel in 1948.
+There was controversy regarding the number of championships the team won prior to the establishment of the State of Israel in 1948.

 According to the official lists of the Israel Football Association, Maccabi won four pre-1948 championships for 23 total championships, while according to the team's records, Maccabi won five pre-1948 championships and 24 total championships.

-This discrepancy stems from the title won by Maccabi Tel Aviv in the 1939 season: the Tel Aviv District League, in which Maccabi Tel Aviv played and won the district championship, was the strongest of the three district leagues thaf season.
+This discrepancy stems from the title won by Maccabi Tel Aviv in the 1939 season: the Tel Aviv District League, in which Maccabi Tel Aviv played and won the district championship, was the strongest of the three district leagues that season.

 The controversy arises in regards to two points: